Amazing Castles in Ireland – Our Top 22 in 2023

 This is a wonderful site located just off the motorway near the town of Port Laoise.
 It’s in a dramatic location – on a rock overlooking the plains to the west – and the valleys and hills of Carlow to the west.

 Legend has Dunamase playing a prominent part in Irish history.
 The Normans arrived in Ireland at the invitation of Diarmuid MacMurrough – the deposed King of Leinster.
 He was deposed shortly after kidnapping the wife of Tiernan O’Rourke, the King of Briefne – and bringing her here to hide in Dunamase.

-When the Normans arrived in Ireland in the late 1100s, they built a castle here in Dunamase and it passed into the hands of William Marshall from his father-in-law Strongbow and then passed to the Mortimers by inheritance before being taken over by the Gaelic O’Mores.
+When the Normans arrived in Ireland in the late 1100s, they built many castles in Ireland including this one here in Dunamase.
+It passed into the hands of William Marshall from his father-in-law Strongbow and then passed to the Mortimers by inheritance before being taken over by the Gaelic O’Mores.